pectoraux/swap/README.md

 About the Game
 -----------------
-Swap is new take on the classic tile-based puzzle game.
+Swap is a new take on the classic tile-based puzzle game.

 *Change* which character you're controlling to reach your goal -- but be careful, as characters you're not controlling will often have a mind of their own!
 Progress through a multitude of tricky and challenging levels, and watch as that death count piles up.
 If you're stuck, you can always hit the 'skip' button to move on, or the 'reset' button to start the level over.